BitskiCo/quickstart/README.md

 ![Redirect URL](docs/redirect-url.png)

-Note: Your app may need to be approved before you can use it, since Bitski is currently in beta.
+**Note**: Your app may need to be approved before you can use it, since Bitski is currently in beta.

 ## Developing locally